cockroachdb/docs/v1.1/enterprise-licensing.md

 After your license expires, the enterprise features stop working, but your production setup is unaffected.
 For example, the backup and restore features would not work until the license is renewed, but you would be able to continue using all other features of CockroachDB without interruption.

-To renew an expired license, contact sales at [sales@cockroachlabs.com](sales@cockroachlabs.com) to request a new license and then [set](enterprise-licensing.html#set-the-trial-or-enterprise-license-key) the new license.
+To renew an expired license, contact sales at [sales@cockroachlabs.com](sales@cockroachlabs.com) and then [set](enterprise-licensing.html#set-the-trial-or-enterprise-license-key) the new license.

 ## See Also